mogar/spot_micro/README.md

 Originally designed based off of the [Spot Micro NovaSM3](https://novaspotmicro.com/).
 The electronics have mostly been replaced with just an RPi4.

+You'll want to put together your robot, including servos, before doing anything with this repo.
+Instead of NovaSM3 electronics, we just use an RPi4 (8GB RAM, 32GB SD) and a PCA9685 breakout board to control the servos.

+For commanding the robot, a Logitech F710 gamepad is used.

 ## Software

 Some of this software is based on the [spot-mini-mini repo from OpenQuadruped](https://github.com/OpenQuadruped/spot_mini_mini).